NebulaStack-prog/NebulaStack-Hub/README.md

 ### 🎨 Studio

-**Music, visuals, and creativity — the artistic side of NebulaStack.**
+**Music, visuals, and creativity – the artistic side of NebulaStack.**

-Music, visual art, video, emblems and other creative projects.
+Music, visual art, emblems and other creative projects.

 → [NebulaStack-Studio](https://github.com/NebulaStack-prog/NebulaStack-Studio)